 After three weeks of continuous testing, CentOS project team finally on Mon July 7the 2014 released CentOS Linux 7 for 64 bit x86 compatible systems.
 This is the first major release for CentOS 7 and actual version is 7.0-1406.

 This newly released CentOS 7.0 is an Enterprise-class Linux Distribution built from sources and freely maintained to the public by Red Hat.
-This release is based on upstream release of EL7 (Enterprise Linux 7) and most of the packages have been built from source and updated to more recent versions.
+This release is based on the upstream release of EL7 (Enterprise Linux 7) and most of the packages have been built from source and updated to more recent versions.

 There are countless fundamental changes in this major release, compared to earlier versions of CentOS.
-Notably the involvement of Gnome3, systemd, and a default XFS filesystem.
+Notably the involvement of Gnome3, Systemd, and a default XFS filesystem.

 CentOS 7 Major Changes

 Following are the more notable changes are included in this release are:

 - Open VMware Tools & 3D graphics drivers out of the box